Data standardization for robust lip sync: EXPERIMENTS

 To develop the proposed model, we collect 5000 subjects from the dev-split.
 Ten utterances are sampled from each of the two videos for each subject, resulting in $K=50k$ collections with each having about $M=50$ samples.
 Separately, a minidev-split consisting of 5000 utterances from 500 subjects is sampled from the dev-split for training the lip-sync model, while the entire test split is used for evaluation.
 Note that the minidev-split is less than ${1}/{7}$ the size of the test-split.

-Regarding the ASD task, we directly evaluate the trained lip-sync models on the ASW dataset's test split \cite{ASW2021}.
+Regarding the ASD task, we directly evaluate lip-sync models models trained with VoxCeleb2 on the test split of ASW dataset \cite{ASW2021}.
 The test split consists of 53 videos (51 accessible), with 4.5 hours of active (i.e., sync) face tracks and 3.4 hours of inactive ones.